Sarah BerryWeb Marketing Consultant

 Subject line: Last chance for Black Friday treats!
 25% off + more.

-That’s why the brand’s Black Friday email marketing campaign needed to bring its A-game if it wanted to drive sales.
+That’s why the brand’s Black Friday email campaigns needed to bring their A-game if they wanted to drive sales.

 In response, Clinique focused on making both its subject line and preheader text irresistible.

 The subject line emphasized that the offer was time-sensitive with the phrase, “Last chance” and that the offer included 25% off.
 With the preheader text, Clinique expanded on its subject line, sharing how to get that 25% discount — use the code “25OFF” — and where that discount applied — sitewide.